cloudqubes/cloudqubes.github.io/_posts/2026-06-04-ansible-verify.md

 # Registering variables

-An Ansible task is an invocation of a certain module which returns a value.
+An Ansible task is an invocation of an Ansible module which returns a value.
 The `register` keyword stores this value in memory and makes it available for subsequent tasks .

 ```yaml
 - name: cat test_file